EdgeNet-project/edgenet-legacy-2024/docs/tutorials/deploy_edgenet_to_kube.md

 ---

 ### Install EdgeNet's *federation* features
 First, you need to clone the official EdgeNet repository to your local file.
-Use the `cd` command to go to a directory.
+Use the `cd` command to go to an empty directory you can use.
 Then use the following command to clone and go inside the EdgeNet repository.

 ```bash
 git clone https://github.com/EdgeNet-project/edgenet.git && cd ./edgenet
 ```

-A handful of CRDs, controllers, and additional objects required are for EdgeNet to function.
+A handful of CRDs, controllers, and additional objects are required for EdgeNet to function.
 All of these declarations are organized in yaml files under `build/yamls/kubernetes/`.

 > The federation features are actively worked on and are experimental.
 The federation features are built on top of multitenancy, thuse before installing make sure you installed the [multitenancy features](#install-edgenets-multi-tenancy-features) to your Kubernetes cluster.